junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 725
-congress: 111th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 725

-That the bill from the House of Representatives (H.R.
-725) entitled “An Act to protect Indian arts and crafts through the improvement of applicable criminal proceedings, and for other purposes.”, do pass with the following
+> To protect Indian arts and crafts through the improvement of applicable criminal proceedings, and for other purposes.

-*At the end, add the following:*